dchouzer/SLogo/README.md

 API:

-void runProgram(String program)
+void runProgram(String main)
-	Sends all text to the model, and executes the program.
+	Sends all text to the model, and executes the main.

 void resetScreen()
 	Erases current drawing and resets the turtle to its default position/orientation in the display area.

 void restoreProgram(int index)
-	Restores a program from the saved input history into the console.
+	Restores a main from the saved input history into the console.
-	An index of zero restores the most recent program, and earlier items have a greater index.
+	An index of zero restores the most recent main, and earlier items have a greater index.

 void stop()
-	Aborts execution of the drawing and current program.
+	Aborts execution of the drawing and current main.
 Does not reset the state of the turtle.
 	If any user programs are run again, the turtle starts from its current position.

 void initiate()